 You’re ignoring the fact that you’re absolutely waking up tomorrow sunburned, and powering right through to the bars.
 While downtown Santa Monica has no lack of places to get a drink, The Craftsman remains one of our favorites.
 A fantastic craft beer list, solid bar food, and a great patio is the only way we want to wind down our day at the beach.

-One of our favorite things about Rose Cafe (we have many favorite things) is that it can be used in so many different ways.
+One of our favorite things about Rose Cafe (we have a few) is that it can be used in so many different ways.
 Run in and grab some pastries and a coffee before you hit the beach in the morning, or after you’ve had enough sand, sit inside (or better yet outside) and have a bowl of pasta with a glass of wine for dinner.
-Or maybe just do both.
+Or do both.

 It’s an obvious choice, but it’s also obviously a good one.
-Gjusta is the neighborhood joint we all wish we had, especially if it meant we could eat those brisket banh mis everyday.
+Gjusta is the neighborhood cafe we all wish we had, especially if it meant we could eat those brisket banh mis every day.
 It’s also completely underused as a casual dinner place - the food is just as good and the crowds are much smaller.
 Also, get the burger.

-An outdoor mall in Playa Vista might not be the same as the beach in Hawaii, but the poke at Da Kikokiko might be enough to convince you otherwise.
+An outdoor mall in Playa Vista might not be the same as the beach in Hawaii, but the poké at Da Kikokiko might be enough to convince you otherwise.
 A short drive from Dockweiler, this casual order-at-the-counter spot is one of our favorite places for raw fish and rice in LA.
-You can go for one of their set combos, or build your own bowl, but either way, you’re going to need some shaved ice afterwards.
+You can try one of their set combos, or build your own bowl, but either way, you’re going to need some shaved ice afterwards.

 So the Everclear watermelon slice was a terrible idea.
 Time to get sustenance.
-Tucked in the back of a no-name convenience store, ASAP Phorage is a small walk-up counter that happens to be serving banh mi’s and pho better than almost anybody.
+Tucked in the back of a no-name convenience store, ASAP Phorage is a small walk-up counter that happens to be serving excellent banh mis and pho.
 You can take it to-go or sit on the few tables provided.
-Either way, grab a gatorade on the way out - you’ll still need it.
+And maybe think about grabbing a Gatorade on your way out.

 After four hours of complete relaxation and not thinking about that work project you’re unprepared for next week, the only thing you need is a few glasses of wine.
 Bacari is a casual wine bar in the heart of PDR with a great wine list and excellent small plates.
 There’s also a 90-minute open bar for $25 if you’re looking to relocate to the moon.

 There are several reasons why Dockweiler is LA’s best beach, but none are more important than the fact that there are fire pits.
-The only beach in LA county that allows open flame, the real party doesn’t get started till after the sun sets at Dockweiler.
-And there’s no better way to get things going then ordering the best pizza in the area right to the beach - which would be The Good Pizza.
-Party on.
+This is the only beach in LA county that allows open flames - the real party here gets started after the sun sets.
+You'll want to order the best pizza in the area right to the beach - which would be The Good Pizza.